 During Suffolk’s spring break, the Center for Community Engagement will be organizing ten trips for Suffolk students.
 Teams of 12 students, accompanied by University staff and faculty members, will engage in work related to social justice issues, such as poverty relief, environmental conservation, LBGTQ advocacy and community development.
 All participants will also be required to attend weekly meetings during the spring semester.

 When: Spring break: March 9th - 15th, 2014.

 - Passadumkeag, ME

 - Philadelphia, PA

 - Puerto Rico

-Class: A four-credit service learning class will be attached to three of the ASB trips.
-In order to go on a trip that has a class attached to it, you must register for that class.
-This course fulfills the extended classroom requirement (ECR).
+Class: A four-credit service learning class will be attached to the environmental trip going to Triangle, VA.
+In order to participate in the Triangle trip, you must register for the class.
+The course fulfills the extended classroom requirement (ECR).